softsuiteng/wjbmr/content/instructions/_index.md

 social:
   card: "summary"
-  site: "@aksujomas"
+  site: "@wjbmr"
-  creator: "@aksujomas"
+  creator: "@wjbmr"
-  title: "Guidelines"
+  title: "Instruction to Authors"
   description: "AKSU Journal of Management Sciences"
 ---

 <!-- ## Call for paper

-aksujomas is _**now receiving submissions**_ for the next issue of our Journal (Volume 2, Issue 2).
+wjbmr is _**now receiving submissions**_ for the next issue of our Journal (Volume 2, Issue 2).
 Submission of manuscripts for peer review is expected on or before July 31, 2022. -->

 ## Instruction to Authors